Distinguishing Neutron Star vs. Low-Mass Black Hole Binaries with Late Inspiral & Postmerger Gravitational Waves $-$ Sensitivity to Transmuted Black Holes and Non-Annihilating Dark Matter: Constraints on BLMBH Particle DM

-As we discussed in the introduction, in current GW data analysis pipelines events with component masses in the range of $1-2.5\,M_{\odot}$ are generally categorized as BNS mergers by the LVK collaboration\,\cite{KAGRA:2021duu}.
+As we discussed in the introduction, the current GW data analysis pipeline of the LVK collaboration assigns events with component masses in the range of $1-2.5\,M_{\odot}$ as BNS mergers\,\cite{KAGRA:2021duu}.
 However, without a simultaneous EM counterpart, such as a kilonova or a short gamma-ray burst, this classification is not robust.
-This uncertainty becomes critical when estimating the astrophysical merger rate of BNS systems, as it opens up the possibility that some of these events may, in fact, originate from LMBH–LMBH systems.
+This uncertainty becomes critical when estimating the astrophysical merger rate of BNS systems, as it opens up the possibility that some of these observed low-mass events may, in fact, originate from LMBH–LMBH systems, e.g. from primordial BHs or other exotic compact objects.
 Consequently, it is important to account for this potential contamination to avoid overestimating the true BNS merger rate.